Complex-systems-and-devops-gruppe-8/.github/report/backend-development.md

     		}
   		],
   		"links": [ { "rel": [ "self" ], "href": "/game/coin-flip" } ]
 	}
     ```

+    *Simplified response listing the actions and links available on `/game/coin-flip`.*

-	If the above JSON did not give it away, we use hypermedia to alter and interact with the state of the backend.
+	If the above JSON did not give it away, the API exposes hypermedia to alter and interact with the state of the backend.
 Exactly how will be discussed later, for now the most important aspect of the request is that we have two endpoints to interact with the coin-flip game.
 We can either

-		1. Play the game via the POST method, requiring two arguments: whether the user chooses "HEADS" or "TAILS" and the bet amount as a number.
+		1. Play the game via the POST method
 		2. Get the result of a specific coin-flip game.

 	As mentioned before, this game is stateless, meaning once a client POST's or rather plays the coin-flip game, the result of the game is immediately calculated, saved and an ID linking to the result is returned for the client to consume via the second action `GET /game/coin-flip/{id}.
 An example finished game could be the following json

-	*Response simplified for brevity*

 	```json
 	{